Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Electric Generators are excellent tools when it comes to producing usable energy.
+Electric Generators are useful machines that are excellent tools when it comes to producing usable mechanical energy.
 They are versatile and can be used in many different situations, be it work-related or personal use.

 What is an Electric Generator?

-A generator is a machine designed to convert mechanical power into electricity.
-Generators are most often used in situations where electricity is not readily available.
+A generator is a machine designed to convert mechanical power into electric current.
+Generators are most often used in situations where electric current is not readily available.

 While in most cases you could use electricity by plugging your item into an outlet, sometimes there aren’t any outlets available.
 A generator lets your product your own electricity using battery power or fuel.